 4.4.1.
-Any actor, whether or not an Account Holder, may purchase and immediately retire CORCs through the Certificate Listing Service to its own or another actor's benefit by Retirement Purchase.
+Any actor, whether or not an Account Holder, may purchase and immediately cancel CORCs through the Certificate Listing Service to its own or another actor's benefit by Cancellation Purchase.

-4.4.2 To initiate a Retirement Purchase, the actor selects the type and amount of CORCs it seeks to buy from the Marketplace online shop service as well as fills in payment, purpose of retirement and other required information.
+4.4.2 To initiate a Cancellation Purchase, the actor selects the type and amount of CORCs it seeks to buy from the Marketplace online shop service as well as fills in payment, purpose of cancellation and other required information.

-4.4.3 The price of CORCs for Retirement Purchase is determined by the selling Account Holder and is made visible to the buyer when selecting the CORCs for the Retirement Purchase.
+4.4.3 The price of CORCs for Cancellation Purchase is determined by the selling Account Holder and is made visible to the buyer when selecting the CORCs for the Cancellation Purchase.

 4.4.4.
-Minimum and maximum limits for the amount of CORCs that can be included in a single Retirement Purchase transaction are set by the Marketplace.
+Minimum and maximum limits for the amount of CORCs that can be included in a single Cancellation Purchase transaction are set by the Marketplace.

 4.4.5.
-Subsequent to a successful Retirement Purchase and payment thereof, the Issuing Body retires the requested amount according to the retirement request of CORCs and Marketplace delivers a Retirement Statement for the actor within two [2] office days from the payment.
+Subsequent to a successful Cancellation Purchase and payment thereof, the Issuing Body cancels the requested amount according to the cancellation request of CORCs and Marketplace delivers a Cancellation Statement for the actor within two [2] office days from the payment.

 4.4.6.
-Retirement Purchase transactions are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open.
+Cancellation Purchase transactions are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open.

 4.4.7.
-CORCs for Retirement Purchase transactions are selected from nominated CORC Accounts of Account Holders who have authorized the Marketplace to sell CORC through Retirement Purchase on their behalf
+CORCs for Cancellation Purchase transactions are selected from nominated CORC Accounts of Account Holders who have authorized the Marketplace to sell CORC through Cancellation Purchase on their behalf

 4.4.8.
-CORCs requested for each Retirement Purchase transaction are selected in the order of the Issuing Date, starting from the earliest.
+CORCs requested for each Cancellation Purchase transaction are selected in the order of the Issuing Date, starting from the earliest.

 4.4.9.
-Retirement Purchase transactions are not visible publicly or to other Account Holders of the CO2 Removal marketplace apart from the Reports from the Marketplace defined in section 4.6. and Reports from the Registry defined in section 5.
+Cancellation Purchase transactions are not visible publicly or to other Account Holders of the CO2 Removal marketplace.